Vollinger0/esm/readme.md

 [x] implement regular ram2mirror sync
 [x] usecase: stop gameserver properly
 [x] implement DI
+[x] add ram2mirror synchronizer
 [x] usecase: create incremental backup
+[x] usecase: create manual static backup

 ### WIP
 [+] debugmode
-[ ] usecase: create manual static backup
+[ ] usecase: update gameserver

 ### later
-[ ] usecase: update gameserver
 [ ] usecase: delete savegame, including tool data, potential mod data too?
-[+] when useRamdisk is enabled, enable checks for its file structure, when its not, do not start use the synchronizer (of course)
+[ ] tool should check free disk space before doing a new static backup [ ] tool should check free disk space before starting server (especially in ramdisk mode) [+] when useRamdisk is enabled, enable checks for its file structure, when its not, do not start use the synchronizer (of course)
 [ ] use the click library to extend the scripts with command line tools [ ] offer some kind of better interactive mode for different stuff